EtherealEngine/etherealengine-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/04_AppleSSOSetup/02_generateClientSecret.md

 You must have the following credentials already with you.

-- Developer Account's secret Key file, "This refers to the file that you had created while creating the secret key on Apple Developer account for this deployment."
-Path of the file could look something simiar to `/home/SecretFiles/AuthKey_M98LQ25T3Z.p8`
+- **Developer Account's secret Key file**: This refers to the file that you had created while creating the secret key on Apple Developer account for this deployment.
+The path of the file could look something simiar to `/home/SecretFiles/AuthKey_M98LQ25T3Z.p8`
-- Key ID, "Key ID of the Secret key that you may have generated on Apple Developer account for this deployment". e.g. "M98LQ25T3Z".
+- **Key ID**: Key ID of the Secret key that you may have generated on Apple Developer account for this deployment. e.g. "M98LQ25T3Z".
 Note that the key identifier in your secret key file name is matching with the Key ID.
-"ZLWKHWSK48"
-- Team ID, "The team IT of the developer account.
-It can be obtained from the App ID that you have created for this deplooyment."
+- **Team ID**: The team ID of the developer account.
+It can be obtained from the App ID that you have created for this deployment. e.g, "ZLWKHWSK48"
-- Client ID, "This is the service ID that you have created which can now be used as a client ID" e.g,e.g. "com.ir-engine.qat-dev.id"
+- **Client ID**: This is the service ID that you have created which can now be used as a client ID. e.g. "com.ir-engine.qat-dev.id"

 # Generate the Client Secret